-When the engine is cold fuel tends to condense on the walls of the intake manifold and cylinder and this make the engine hard to start.
+Fuel evaporates poorly at lower temperatures and, when the engine is cold, tends to condense on the walls of the intake manifold and cylinder making the engine hard to start.

 The solution is to make the mixture richer, either by temporarily adding more fuel or by restricting the amount of air.
 The mechanism used on this carburettor is a simple butterfly choke that restricts the amount of air when it is used.
 Here are the bits involved: